 The W.A.
 Franke College of Business (FCB) offers more than a dozen undergraduate certificates, some of which are open to all Northern Arizona University students.

 For a list of certificates open to non-business majors, contact the Office of Academic Services in the FCB.

 The FCB does not accept upper-division transfer credits from programs not accredited by the AACSB (such as the University of Phoenix or the Bachelor of Business Administration program at NAU).

 You must complete 6 units of certificate coursework that are not used in your major, minor, or other certificates, and you must complete at least 60% of certificate coursework at Northern Arizona University.

 Take the following 18 units with a minimum GPA of 2.0:

 Continuation in the Certificate in Accounting is predicated on achieving a grade of "C" or better in ACC 300 and ACC 355 within three attempts in the class.
 A grade of “W' will count in the total attempts allowed for all upper-division ACC courses.

-Please note that this certificate is not available for Accounting Majors.
+Please note that this certificate is not available for Accountancy Majors.